-Chromebook touchpad causing trouble?
-Here’s how to right-click the right way
+New to Chromebooks?
+Here's how to right-click with the touchpad or keyboard

 Method 1: Quick right-click

-This is pretty easy if you’ve used an Apple touchpad or other pads in the past.
+This is pretty easy if you’ve used an Apple touchpad or modern Windows PC in the past.
 Instead of tapping with one finger, tap on the pad with two fingers while hovering over the object you want to right-click.
-The touchpad will interpret your two fingers as a right-click and show the dropdown menu—or whatever else your right-click is supposed to unveil.
+The touchpad will interpret your two fingers as a right-click and show the dropdown menu — or whatever else your right-click is supposed to unveil.

 The key here is timing and position, because your fingers need to tap down and rise back at the same time, or things can go a little screwy.
 If you’ve never tried to right-click like this before, it may take a little practice to get down (always make sure the touchpad is clean and dry, that makes a lot of difference).